sidfishus/distributedspa/README.md

 The purpose of this is to provide a template for modern web applications..
 Developed on Chrome, and tested on IE and Edge browsers.
 Developed using the Microsoft Visual Code IDE and includes integrated build and debugging tasks.

+There is a video by the Identity Server 4 creators that is available on YouTube that describes authentication and the distributed architecture used in this project: https://www.youtube.com/watch?edufilter=NULL&v=eF2myGRT8bo.

 Projects:

 Client: A modern Javascript React SPA which calls a protected external web API.
 When not logged in redirects to the identity server for logging in.